Online job interview:

 Make a good impression

-An interview is an extreme situation.
-You want to impress several responsible people within the space of a few minutes.
-This is only possible if you give strong answers.
+In an interview you want to impress several responsible people within the space of a few minutes.
+This is possible with strong answers.